 A student is allowed to include credits for repeated coursework that was either previously failed or successfully completed (one time only) to count toward enrollment status in term-based programs for the calculation of Title IV aid eligibility.
-Federal Pell Grant funds disbursed will count towards a student's lifetime eligibility and subsidized Federal Direct Loan funds disbursed will count towards the student's 150 subsidized loan usage.
+Federal Pell Grant funds disbursed will count towards a student's lifetime eligibility.